Haight Stang, LLC successfully helps the injured recover compensation they deserve.

 Electrical Injuries

-Electrocution injuries are medically complex in ways that workers' comp adjusters routinely undervalue.
-Acute burns and cardiac events are the most visible consequences, but electrical trauma frequently produces neurological sequelae — peripheral neuropathy, cognitive effects, and in some cases Complex Regional Pain Syndrome (CRPS) — that don't appear in the initial emergency records and don't map neatly onto standard injury rating schedules.
+Electrocution injuries are medically complex in ways that workers’ comp adjusters routinely undervalue.
+Acute burns and cardiac events are the most visible consequences, but electrical injuries frequently produce neurological sequelae: peripheral neuropathy, cognitive effects, and in some cases, Complex Regional Pain Syndrome (CRPS).
+These conditions don’t appear in the initial emergency records and don’t map neatly onto standard injury rating schedules.

-Electricians and construction workers account for a significant share of electrical injuries, but these accidents also occur in food processing facilities, warehouses, and HVAC work — sectors with a large presence in the KC metro's industrial corridors along I-435 and in the Argentine and Fairfax industrial districts in Kansas City, Kansas.
+Electricians and construction workers account for a significant share of electrical injuries, but these accidents also occur in food processing facilities, warehouses, and HVAC work.
+These sectors have a large presence in the KC metro’s industrial corridors along I-435 and in the Argentine and Fairfax industrial districts in Kansas City, Kansas.

-Workers' comp claims in Missouri move through a defined procedural sequence: an accident report triggers a claim with the Division of Workers' Compensation, the carrier makes a compensability determination, and disputed claims proceed to mediation or hearing before a Missouri ALJ.
-If the ALJ decision is unsatisfactory, appeal goes to the Missouri Labor and Industrial Relations Commission, and from there to the Missouri Court of Appeals.
+Workers’ comp claims in Missouri move through a defined procedural sequence: an accident report triggers a claim with the Division of Workers’ Compensation, the carrier makes a compensability determination, and disputed claims proceed to mediation or hearing before a Missouri ALJ.
+If the ALJ’s decision is unsatisfactory, appeal goes to the Missouri Labor and Industrial Relations Commission and then to the Missouri Court of Appeals.

 The administrative defense bar that represents employers and carriers in the Kansas City area is a small, experienced group.
-Michael Haight and Mike Stang have appeared on both the claimant and defense sides in Kansas City-area workers' comp proceedings, which gives the firm a specific and practical understanding of how opposing counsel will build their case and how local ALJs weigh competing evidence.
+Michael Haight and Mike Stang have appeared on both the claimant and defense sides in Kansas City-area workers’ comp proceedings, which gives us a specific and practical understanding of how opposing counsel can build its case and how local ALJs weigh competing evidence.

-Haight Stang handles claims across both Missouri and Kansas, including Jackson, Cass, Clay, and Platte counties on the Missouri side, and Johnson, Wyandotte, and Leavenworth counties on the Kansas side.
+As work accident attorneys focused on workers’ compensation, we handle claims across both Missouri and Kansas, including Jackson, Cass, Clay, and Platte counties on the Missouri side and Johnson, Wyandotte, and Leavenworth counties on the Kansas side.

 Missouri: Under RSMo § 287.430, a workers’ compensation claim must generally be filed within two years of the accident or the last payment of compensation.
 For occupational diseases, the period runs from when the employee knew or should have known of the condition.

 Kansas: Under K.S.A.
-44-520a, the deadline is generally two years from the accident or last payment of compensation as well, but Kansas has specific notice requirements — written notice to the employer within 10 days of a traumatic injury is generally required under K.S.A.
-44-520, with narrow exceptions.
+44-534(b), the deadline is generally three years from the date of the accident or two years from the last payment of compensation, whichever is later.
+Kansas also has specific notice requirements.
+Notice to the employer within 30 calendar days of a traumatic injury is generally required under K.S.A.
+44-520 and may be given orally or in writing, with narrow exceptions.
 Missing the notice requirement can bar the claim entirely.
+If you’re looking for a job accident lawyer in Kansas City who handles claims under both state systems, deadlines and notice obligations are among the first issues we address at your consultation.

 Report the Injury.
 Then Call.

-If you've been injured at work in the Kansas City metro, contact Haight Stang, LLC at (913) 815-1347 for a consultation on your claim.
-The firm handles workers' compensation claims on a contingency fee basis — no fee unless benefits are recovered.
+If you’ve been injured at work in the Kansas City metro, contact Haight Stang, LLC at (913) 815-1347 for a consultation on your claim.
+We handle workers’ compensation claims on a contingency fee basis: no fee unless benefits are recovered.

 Contact a Kansas City Workers’ Compensation Lawyer when your livelihood has been threatened by injuries at work.
 Call (913) 815-1347 today!